 8. Furry dice could cause your car to fail its MOT

-Any obstruction in your field of vision wider than four centimeters can actually cause your car to fail its MOT.
-That is, if your mechanic is cruel and doesn’t tell you before the test.
+While furry dice may seem like an innocuous car decoration, any obstruction in your field of vision wider than four centimeters can actually cause your car to fail its MOT.
+However, a lot of this is down to the discretion of your mechanic, and whether they decide to tell you this information before the test.

 9. Red cars are more expensive to insure

-Another common misconception is that yellow cars are cheaper to ensure because they’re more visible, however the colour of your car has absolutely nothing to do with the price of your insurance.
-The colour of your car, however, can affect your safety, with black cars being 47% more prone to accidents than any other colour at night time.
+Another common driving myth is that yellow cars are cheaper to ensure because they’re more visible.
+But the truth is, the colour of your car has absolutely nothing to do with the price of your insurance.
+However, the colour of your car can affect your safety, with black cars being more prone to accidents than any other colour at night time.

 10. I can have a pint and a half and still drive

-How much you can drink and still be safe to drive is entirely dependent upon you as a person; your weight, age and even gender all play their part in determining how much is too much.
-It’s important to remember that though you may think you’re safe, alcohol doesn’t just impede your co-ordination and sight, but also your judgement, reaction time and alertness.
+When it comes to drink driving myths, it’s important to remember that how much you can drink and still be safe to drive is entirely dependent upon you as a person; your weight, age and even gender all play their part in determining how much is too much.
+Regardless of your personal limit, alcohol doesn’t just impede your co-ordination and sight, but also your judgement, reaction time and alertness.